 Take the Kids: Montclair Art Museum

 Want to introduce the kids to some iconic art, but not quite ready for the trek to the MET or MOMA?
 This stately institution at the top of Montclair’s busy downtown is a must for families.
-Visit before June 18 to see the phenomenal Matisse and American Art exhibit, which features not only paintings by the French master, but works by Andy Warhol, Roy Lichtenstein and Mark Rothko—all of whom were inspired by Matisse.
-One of our favorites is a piece by Henri Matisse’s great-granddaughter, who created her interpretation of his famous work “The Conversation.”
+Visit before July 22 to see works that were inspired by Matisse, and created by his students, as well as their amazing permanent collection.

 The museum is always rotating new exhibits and items from its extensive collection, so you won’t see the same pieces twice.
 Curators also work with high schools to feature work by talented NJ teens that are then submitted to national competitions.

 And there’s plenty more than art here, too.
 MAM is chock-full of year-round educational programs for every medium you can imagine.
 Learn watercolor, iPhone photography, glass jewelry-making and even sketch comedy writing.
 There are also weekly camps for kids, plus workshops and outdoor events on the lawn.
 A visit to the drop-in studios along with park bench talks with the museum staff are included with admission.

 Kids’ Parties and Date Nights

 A converted ice cream truck travels to festivals and private birthday parties.
 Plan a visit without the kids to try your hand at one of MAM’s year-round art classes, including a very popular Wine and Wheel class that teaches couples to throw pottery (just like a scene out of the movie Ghost).
 Pro tip: Make your reservations way in advance, since this event sells out fast.